epvario/.github/profile/README.md

 - **Takeoff:** detection will now determine your location and altitude via GPS
   - the SAT count on the top left will increase & the Flighttimer will show "locating"
   -  Flighttimer will show "--:--:--" once location is complete
-  - At this stage the vario will buffer a tracklog until takeoff is detected
+  - At this stage the vario is in pre-takeoff mode, recoding the past 20 seconds to include your takeoff in the log
-    - A groundspeed of >2m/s for a duration of 5 seconds will start the flighttimer (preserving the time&data before)
+    - A groundspeed of **>2m/s** for a duration of **5 seconds** will put the vario into flight mode and continous record your position.
+The flighttimer will start running and a 4-tone-climb sound will be noticable.
 - **Flying:**
   - The compass element will start working once a heading is obtained
-  - The wind estimator will deliver data (and continue updating) once a full cycle has been flown
+  - The wind estimator will deliver data (and continue updating) every full cycle has been flown
     - The gathered data will outage after 10min, so the information might disappear when flying into a single direction for longer time
-  - After each 10min, the screen will be flushed (once drawn black and white) and draw a clear display on the e-Paper screen.
+  - After each 10min, the screen will be flushed (once drawn black and white) to clear the display from ghosting - which is a common behavior of e-Paper screens.
-- **Landing** will be detected if groundspeed is less than <2m/s for 15 seconds
+- **Landing** will be detected if groundspeed is less than <2m/s for 60 seconds.
+  - **optional:** you can force the vario to stop recording by press and hold both volume buttons for 1 second.
-  - The vario will now finish the IGC logging and display your flight statistics until any of the volume buttons is pressed
+  - The vario will now finish the IGC logging and display your flight statistics until any of the volume buttons is pressed for 1 second or a new takeoff has been detected.

 #### Troubleshooting & Updating:
 - hard reset: